Techsmartweb

 Lack of Documentation: The official documentation of ReactJS is not complete and up-to-date.
 Therefore, developers must often search for third party help to find answers to their questions.

 Stop!
-This is useful: What is the use of React in web development?
+This is useful: What are the features of React.js?

 Data Binding: ReactJS uses one-way data binding which can be limiting for some developers.
 As a result, they have to write extra code for bi-directional data binding.